Setting up your computer

 - Auto-completion shows you keywords you could use to finish what you’re typing, so you don’t have to remember all the possible commands.

-We recommend you use Atom for this because it’s easy to use and you can install it from GDS Self Service (the blue GDS icon in your dock).
+We recommend you use Visual Studio Code for this because it’s easy to use and you can install it from GDS Self Service (the blue GDS icon in your dock).

 Once it’s installed you can find it in your Applications folder: